minyoungkim21/vmf-lib/README.md

 ### 2) vMF Mixture Estimation

 We also generate samples from a true mixture of three vMFs, and aim to estimate the true mixture parameters by either the EM or the SGD estimators.
 See the demo code in ```mle_for_mix_vmf.py``` for the details.
-The results are briefly summarized in the following Table 2.
+The results are briefly summarized in the following Figure 2.
 As shown, both estimators are equally accurate.

 <p align="center">
   <img align="middle" src="./figs/vmf_mix_results.png" width="700"/>